-There are two funding schemes for the national specialist services in OCD and BDD.
+There are two funding schemes for the national specialist services in OCD and BDD and other anxiety disorders.
 The first is local funding (e.g Clinical Commissioning Group) and the second is the Highly Specialised Service funded by NHS England.

 To be eligible for HSS funding you must be under the care and referred by your Community Mental Health Team (CMHT) (or young person in a CAMHS) and have a care co-ordinator and the patient must meet certain clinical criteria.
 This usually requires a patient to have: